Family of 24-year-old woman killed at Cedar Park gas station looking for answers

 Hill lost his 24-year-old daughter after a shooting in Cedar Park on Friday night.
 It happened at the Circle K off FM 620 and Hatch Road just before 10 p.m.

 Twenty-three-year-old Bradley Stanford is charged with murder.
-Police say the two had a verbal exchange in the parking lot outside Ross' car before Stanford shot her and drove away.
+Police say he and Ross had a verbal exchange in the parking lot outside Ross' car before Stanford shot her and drove away.

 While the suspect is still in custody with an ongoing homicide investigation, Hill said what remains is a tragedy – the death of a daughter with a lot of life left to live.